slicetext/awm_dots/README.md

 file.border_control= "#1e6fcc" --popup border color
 file.wallpaper     = "~/.config/awesome/bg/paper.png" --wallpaper location
 file.button_outline= 1 --if 1, the toggle buttons have an outline.
-If 0, they do not return file --return the theme
+If 0, they do not file.light         = false --If the theme is a light theme or not return file --return the theme

 ```